The Book of Isaiah

 When is this going to happen?
 Again, on the Lord’s Day, the first day of the Millennium.
 There will be no hardships there.
 You won’t have to work up a sweat to get from here to there.
 Everything will be pleasant and smooth.

 Things don’t work like that in this age.
 Just as you’re putting one fire out, another one appears in a different area of your life.
-How wonderful it’s going to be to be with the Lord and have Him make our lives smooth and comfortable.
+How wonderful it’s going to be with the Lord and have Him make our lives smooth and comfortable.

 He paid an awesome price on the cross to give us that opportunity.
 Are you going to realize that and live your life accordingly or do the things of this world mean more to you?